Maria di Rohan: Act 3

 The courtier gives the letter and portrait to Chevreuse and he is alternatively nostalgic and enraged.
 He confronts Maria and vows revenge.
 Suddenly Chalais returns for Maria through the secret passage.
 In a final trio Maria pleads for Chevreuse to kill her, Chalais says he doesn't fear death, and Chevreuse thunders that Chalais’ death is imminent.
 He gives Chalais a dueling pistol and the two race out.
 A shot is heard.
 Chevreuse is furious because Chalais has committed suicide.
-He throws the letter and portrait to the floor before Maria and cries out La vita coll’infamia A te, donna infidel / "Life with infamy to you, faithless woman".
+He throws the letter and portrait to the floor before Maria and cries out La vita coll’infamia A te, donna infedel / "Life with infamy to you, faithless woman".

 Note: Donizetti wrote a culminating cabaletta for Maria, but crossed it out, preferring to end the opera in a distinctly non-bel canto, but highly dramatic manner.